 who share wonderful stories of desert lore and

 local history and make us feel at home with

 Tipping: If you choose to reflect your satisfaction

-with a wrangler's performance, consider a tip of
+with a wrangler or a cook/liason's performance, consider a tip of

-$3 to $5 per day per guide (sometimes there are 3 or more guides on the rock art rides).
-On Traditional Ranches rides there will generally be just 2 guides unlees the group size is larger than 6 riders.
+$3 to $5 per day per person (sometimes there are 3 or more "guides" on the rock art rides).
+On Traditional Ranches rides there will generally be just 2 helpers unless the group size is larger than 6 riders.
 Usually a group will

 pool tips and present it at the end of the trip.

 - hot and humid in summer / mild and windy in

 winter, with conditions for touring best from